OpenBCM V1.07b12 (Linux)

 UPCOMING EVENTS

 Coffee Morning - held every Friday in the NTARC Club rooms.
-Time is from 10am to noon and we look forward to seeing you all there.
-As mentioned last week there has been a fresh delivery of QSL cards.
-So why not pop in and join us for a cuppa, there is endless tea and coffee along with biscuits available for a donation.
+Time is from 10 am to noon and we look forward to seeing you all there.
+So why not drop in and join us for a cuppa, there is endless tea and coffee along with biscuits available for a donation.

-The Club Technical night - The next session will be on Wednesday the 18th of October and will commence at the winter time of 6.30 pm through to about 10.00 pm, at the Club room Archer Street, Rocherlea.
+Club Room Technical night session - The next session will be on Wednesday the 19th June and will commence at the usual time of 6.30 pm at the Club Room Archer Street, Rocherlea.

 73 from Stefan, VK7ZSB, Secretary NTARC Inc.